AdobeDocs/audience-manager.es-ES/help/using/api/dcs-intro/dcs-event-calls/dcs-event-calls.md

 source-git-commit: e05eff3cc04e4a82399752c862e2b2370286f96f
 workflow-type: tm+mt
 source-wordcount: '309'
-ht-degree: 8%
+ht-degree: 59%

 ---

 # API de llamadas de Evento DCS {#dcs-event-call-apis}

-Las llamadas de Evento envían información al [!DNL DCS] en una [!DNL URL] cadena.
-En una implementación típica de Audience Manager, los clientes utilizan nuestro código [!DNL JavaScript] de recopilación de datos ([!UICONTROL DIL]) para enviar datos al [!DNL DCS].
-Sin embargo, a veces los clientes no pueden poner nuestro [!DNL JavaScript] código en sus páginas.
-Si las políticas de compañía u otros problemas técnicos le impiden colocar nuestro [!DNL JavaScript] código en sus páginas, aún puede trabajar con Audience Manager para enviar y devolver datos [!DNL DCS] con estas llamadas [!DNL API]de evento.
+Event calls send information to the [!DNL DCS] in a [!DNL URL] string.
+In a typical Audience Manager deployment, customers use our [!DNL JavaScript] data collection code ([!UICONTROL DIL]) to send data to the [!DNL DCS].
+However, sometimes customers cannot put our [!DNL JavaScript] code on their pages.
+If company policies or other technical issues prevent you from placing our [!DNL JavaScript] code on your pages, you can still work with Audience Manager to send and return data from [!DNL DCS] with these event call [!DNL API]s.

 ## Introducción {#dcs-getting-started}